-Your agency should minimize the time between your drawdown of grant funds and your payment of grant costs to avoid earning excess interest on your grant funds.
+For nonfederal entities other than states, payment methods must minimize the time between your drawdown of federal funds and your payment of award costs to avoid earning excess interest on your award funds.
 You must account for interest earned on advances of federal funds as follows:

-- COPS grant award recipients must adhere to the standards set forth in the applicable Office of Management and Budget (OMB) uniform guidance 2 C.F.R. § 200.305(b)(9) that states that interest earned on federal advance payments deposited in interest-bearing accounts up to \$500 per year may be retained by the grantee for administrative expense.
-Interest earned on Federal advance payments deposited in interest-bearing accounts in excess of \$500 must be remitted annually to the U.S. Department of Health and Human Services.
-Make check payable to "The Department of Health and Human Services" and mail check to Treasury-approved lockbox: HHS Program Support Center, P.O.
+- The Office of Management and Budget (OMB) uniform guidance at 2 CFR § 200.305(b)(9) states that interest earned on federal advance payments deposited in interest-bearing accounts up to \$500 per year may be retained by the nonfederal entity for administrative expenses. - Any interest earned on federal advance payments deposited in interest-bearing accounts that is in excess of \$500 per year must be remitted annually to the Department of Health and Human Services Payment Management System (PMS) through an electronic medium using either Automated Clearing House (ACH) network or a Fedwire Funds Service payment.
+For detailed information on remittance please see appendix H on page 83 of the Award Owner's Manual for a full text of the electronic medium remittance options. - If you do not have access to an electronic medium option, then please make a check payable to "The Department of Health and Human Services" and mail the check to Treasury-approved lockbox: HHS Program Support Center, P.O.
 Box 530231, Atlanta, GA 30353-0231.
-(Please allow 4-6 weeks for processing of a payment by check to be applied to the appropriate Payment Management System (PMS) account). - Please notify your COPS Office Staff Accountant in the COPS Office Financial Division when any interest that is earned is remitted to U.S. Department of Health and Human Services, Payment Management Systems, P.O.
-Box 6021, Rockville, MD 20852. - For states, payments are governed by Treasury-State CMIA agreements and default procedures codified at 31 CFR Part 205 "Rules and Procedures for Efficient Federal-State Funds Transfers" and TFM 4A-2000 Overall Disbursing Rules for All Federal Agencies.
+(Please allow 4-6 weeks for processing of a payment by check to be applied to the appropriate Payment Management System (PMS) account). - Please notify your COPS Office Staff Accountant in the COPS Office Finance Business Unit when any interest that is earned is remitted to the Department of Health and Human Services, Payment Management System.